maorutian/blog/source/_posts/Monthly-News-March-2022.md

 # Tools
-**[Shader Park: Create Interactive 2D and 3D Shaders with JavaScript](https://shaderpark.com/)**
-***Comment:***
-Shader Park is a library that simplifies creating procedural graphics using javascript.
+**[Shader Park: Create Interactive 2D and 3D Shaders with JavaScript](https://shaderpark.com/)** Shader Park is a library that simplifies creating procedural graphics using javascript.
 With just a few lines of code, create shaders which are: Animated, Interactive and 2D or 3D.
 It allows folks who aren't necessarily familiar with writing shaders to create amazing interactive 3D graphics, skipping all the difficult boilerplate and math.
 It has a lot of fun examples to explore.
 These examples is using WebGL, I suggest using a platform that supports a modern browser to open it, safari or any ios browser may not support.